vsteve96/HangmanGame/README.md

 **Input Validations**

-Ensuring a smooth and error-free user experience is a crucial aspect of the Hangman game development.
+Ensuring a smooth and error-free user experience was a crucial aspect of the Hangman game development.
 The input validation process has been carefully implemented to handle various scenarios and provide helpful feedback to the player.

 **Single Letter Guesses**